jncasella/cot-4500-as1/README.md

 ## Requirements

 The requirements.txt file outlines the necessary modules to run this Python code.
-This code uses the math module.
+This code uses NumPy.

 ## Instructions